 Industry sector allowed lost-time claims by injury/illness year

 For a jurisdictional breakdown of accepted lost-time claims by the Standard Industrial Classification please go to National Work Injury Statistics Program (NWISP) | AWCBC.

-To calculate the lost time injury (LTI) rate, we look at the number of allowed lost time claims and the total number of workers employed to show the number of lost time claims per 100 workers.
-All 16 industry sectors experienced LTI rate reductions when compared with 2007.
+To calculate the lost-time injury rate, we look at the number of allowed lost-time claims and the total number of people employed to show the number of lost-time claims per 100 employees.
+All 16 industry sectors lost-time injury rates went down when compared with 2009.

 The 2018 Schedule 1 lost-time injury rate was 1.00, a five per cent increase from 2017.
 The electrical, mining, construction, forestry and municipal industries lost-time injury rates went down, while all other industry sectors went up.
 Pulp & paper had the biggest increase at 43 per cent, and mining had the biggest decrease at 11.4 per cent.